Dinosaurs in Jurassic Park: Spinosaurus

 In Jurassic Park III, the Spinosaurus kills a T. rex during battle.
-Some fans of the Jurassic Park series were upset with the decision to kill the T. rex and replace it.
-Horner later said that the dinosaur would not have won against a T. rex, believing it was likely that Spinosaurus only ate fish.
+Some fans of the series were upset with the decision to kill and replace the T. rex.
+Horner later said that the Spinosaurus would not have won such a fight, saying it had inferior bite force and likely ate only fish.
 An early script featured a death sequence for the Spinosaurus near the end of the film, as the character Alan Grant would use a Velociraptor resonating chamber to call a pack of raptors which would attack and kill it.

 A skeleton of Spinosaurus is featured in Jurassic World, on display in the theme park.
 The skeleton is later destroyed when a T. rex is set free and smashes through it, meant as revenge for the earlier scene in Jurassic Park III.

-A Spinosaurus appears in the fourth season of the animated television series Jurassic World Camp Cretaceous, which premiered in December 2021.
+A Spinosaurus appears in the fourth and fifth seasons of the animated television series Jurassic World Camp Cretaceous, premiered in 2021 and 2022.
 The dinosaur serves as one of several threats to the main characters.
 Executive producer Scott Kreamer suggested it is the same Spinosaurus featured in Jurassic Park III.
 Fellow executive producer Colin Trevorrow, when asked if it is the same one, responded "My instinct is actually, no, because it sounds different, but I'm a nerd.
 So what I don't want to do is mess it up for everyone making Camp Cretaceous.
 I'm going to screw this up for them.
 I found it to be a slightly different animal, like on sight and on sound".
-The Spinosaurus returns in the show's fifth season and eventually engages in battle with a T. rex, providing fans a long-awaited rematch between the two animals.
-The Spinosaurus retreats when a second T. rex approaches.
+The show's Spinosaurus design is based on the original ILM files created for Jurassic Park III.
+In the fifth season, the Spinosaurus engages in battles with a T. rex, providing fans a long-awaited rematch between the two dinosaurs.
+In the final battle, the Spinosaurus retreats when a second T. rex joins in.

+Several sea-dwelling spinosaurs appear in Jurassic World Rebirth, with a redesign to reflect newer research.
+According to ILM's visual effects supervisor David Vickery, "We've given it more powerful hind limbs, a much bigger, broader tail, webbing in between its feet, and the appearance of a shorter more powerful neck by adding fatty deposits and extra skin folds."
+ILM studied crocodiles and grizzly bears to determine the animal's design and behavior.